CMSgov/design-system/examples/html-css/README.md

 - basic article
 - simple form with submit button
 - using responsive classes
-- loading the core CMSDS styles and a Theme definition from the CDN
+- loading the core CMSDS styles and a theme definition from the CDN

 For more information about the setup, see [documentation for using assets from our CDN](https://design.cms.gov/getting-started/developers/installation?theme=core#utilize-the-cdn).